 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are some smoke alarms.
-There is a burglar alarm.
-The comments below should be fully appreciated, prior to purchase.
+There is a fire alarm system installed with associated apparatus.
+Further information in this regard should be clarified, prior to purchase.
+See also associated comments below which should be fully appreciated.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection When inspected, the subjects were occupied, fully furnished and floors were mostly covered.
+Any additional limits to inspection When inspected the subjects were unoccupied, unfurnished, although floors were covered.
 Floor coverings restricted my inspection of flooring.
-There were also numerous large rugs within most apartments.
-No suitable access point to any sub-floor area was obvious at the time/limits of my inspection, out with the externally accessed cellar area.
-My inspection within this cellar was almost totally restricted to the entrance area only, due to limitations, including very heavy stored items therein.
-My inspection of most apartments was restricted due to furnishings therein, as well as numerous large wall pictures, and pictures adjacent to most fireplace areas.
-My inspection of most storage cupboards was restricted due to heavy stored items therein.
-My main roof space inspection was restricted, due to limitations, including very dusty/dirty timbers therein, heavy stored items, and areas of flooring.
-My inspection of the bedroom roof space area was noticeably restricted, due to limitations, and as a result, was carried out on a limited 'head and shoulders' style basis only.
-Only a restricted ground level view of chimneys was possible, and no suitable view of some parts of the roof covering was possible due to the nature of the site/roof construction.
-My external inspection of a gable wall area was restricted due to the nature of the site, and location of trees.
-My internal inspection of the outbuilding area was restricted due to heavy stored items therein, and externally in part, due to the nature of the site.
-No view of large parts of the boundary walling was possible due to the garden divisions, and heavy vegetation growth.
+No suitable access was obvious to any sub floor area, based on limitations, if applicable.
+My roof space inspection was restricted on a limited head and shoulders style basis only, due to limitations, including the height of the access hatch and associated limitations therein, including insulation material.
+No access was obvious within the locked ground floor ceiling hatches of the rear extension.
+No view of parts of the roof covering or any concealed rainwater fittings was possible due to the nature of the site and associated limitations.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
+Further

-Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
+Any additional limits to inspection advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
+Windows units have been replaced in the past.
+Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+No assurances can be provided that all window fitments are functional.